Mufassa12/nzism/README.md

 # NZISM Sentinel Policy As Code.

-New Zealand ISM Restricted Cloud Policy Initiative v3.5 (PolicyAsCode)
+New Zealand ISM Restricted Cloud Policy Initiative v3.5 Baseline controls are minimum acceptable levels of controls and are often described as “systems hygiene”.

 ## NZISM controls delivered by Cloud Provider